Modified treatment policy effect estimation with weighted energy distance: Discussion

 We further proposed a multiplier bootstrap method to estimate the uncertainty of the augmented energy balancing estimator.
 The multiplier bootstrap approach offers a more computationally efficient means for statistical inference compared to the classical nonparametric bootstrap, as it does not require calculating weights within each bootstrap iteration.
 We prove the large-sample properties of this multiplier bootstrap and, through simulation, illustrate its similarity to the nonparametric bootstrap in terms of the coverage rates.

 There remain some statistical properties that warrant further exploration.
 The first is to show whether the energy balancing weights converge to the true density ratio, as doing so may enable clearer studies of the potential efficiency of our proposed estimators.
 Secondly, as suggested in the simulation study, the coverage rate for the energy balancing estimator and the penalized energy balancing estimator is approximately 95\%, implying that both estimators exhibit asymptotic normal distribution.
 However, establishing the asymptotic distribution for the estimators using EBWs and penalized EBWs is highly challenging.
 Moreover, our methods can be extended by incorporating alternative distance measures in the estimation of energy balancing weights and studying their corresponding statistical properties.
+While this paper has focused on a broad set of tools for dealing with measured confounding, unmeasured confounding is always a possibility for any observational data analysis.
+To our knowledge, as of yet no tools to help assess sensitivity of findings to unmeasured confounding exist in the context of MTPs and we believe this is a critical area of future work, as it would help further enhance MTP analyses.
+Finally, for treatments that take ordinal values but are not continuous, our method (along with the corresponding R code) can be applied directly without modification.
+An ordinal treatment with finite support inherently satisfies the `piece-wise smooth invertibility' condition outlined in Section 2, making it applicable to all theoretical results presented in this manuscript.
+However, for ordinal treatments with infinite support, this condition does not hold as stated, though it may be possible to extend our results to such cases.